Arman11r/BridgeLabz-Training/README.md

 ## Active Branch: `core-java-practice`

-This branch contains my **Core Java learning and practice**, organized topic-wise into folders.
+This branch contains my **Core Java learning and practice**, organized topic-wise into folders as part of BridgeLabz training.

 ---